-Let's define a simple scenario in which there are two packages, one for MyLib/1.0 which depends on (requires) MyOtherLib/2.0.
-The recipes and binaries for them have been created and uploaded to a conan server.
+Let's define a simple scenario where there are two packages: one for MyOtherLib/2.0 and another one MyLib/1.0 which depends on (requires) MyOtherLib/2.0.
+Let's assume that their recipes and binaries have already been created and uploaded to a Conan remote.

-A new release for MyOtherLib/2.1 comes out, with improved recipe and new binaries.
+Now, a new release for MyOtherLib/2.1 comes out with improved recipe and new binaries.
 The MyLib/1.0 is modified to upgrade the requires to MyOtherLib/2.1.

-(Note that this is not strictly necessary, we would face the same problem if the downstream, consuming project defines a dependency to MyOtherLib/2.1, which would have precedence over the existing one in MyLib).
+Note: This scenario will be the same in the case that a consuming project of MyLib/1.0 defines a dependency to MyOtherLib/2.1, which would have precedence over the existing one in MyLib/1.0.

-The question is: Is it necessary to build new MyLib/1.0 packages binaries?
-Or the existing packages are still valid?
+The question is: Is it necessary to build new MyLib/1.0 binary packages?
+Or are the existing packages still valid?